90th/zipper/README.md

 ```
 This will create a ZIP archive containing file1.txt and file2.txt, and append it to original.png, resulting in output.png.

-## Dependencies

-Zipper relies on the following dependencies:
-- **libzip**: This library is used for creating and manipulating ZIP archives.

 ### License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.